Being and Time: Influence and reception

-Upon its publication, reviewers credited Heidegger with "brilliance" and "genius".
-The book was later seen as the "most influential version of existential philosophy."

 Jean-Paul Sartre's existentialism (of 1943) has been described as merely "a version of Being and Time".
 The work also influenced other philosophers of Sartre's generation, and exerted a notable influence on French philosophy.

 Heidegger's work influenced the output of the Frankfurt School including Jürgen Habermas's hermeneutics and Herbert Marcuse's early and abortive attempt to develop "Heideggerian Marxism."
 Theodor Adorno, in his 1964 book The Jargon of Authenticity, was critical of Heidegger's popularity in post-war Western Europe.
 Adorno accused Heidegger of evading ethical judgment by disingenuously presenting "authenticity" as a value-free, technical term – rather than a positive doctrine of the good life.

 Heidegger influenced psychoanalysis through Jacques Lacan as well as Medard Boss and others.
 Paul Celan, in his essays on poetic theory, incorporated some of Heidegger's ideas.
 Being and Time also separately influenced Alain Badiou's work Being and Event (1988), and also separately the enactivist approach to cognition theory.

 Bertrand Russell was dismissive of Being and Time ("One cannot help suspecting that language is here running riot"), and the analytic philosopher A. J. Ayer outright called Heidegger a charlatan.
 But the American philosopher Richard Rorty ranked Heidegger among the important philosophers of the twentieth century, including John Dewey and Ludwig Wittgenstein.

-The conservative British writer Roger Scruton (2002) called Being and Time a "description of a private spiritual journey" rather than genuine philosophy.
-But Stephen Houlgate (1999) compares Heidegger's achievements in Being and Time to those of Kant and Hegel.
-Simon Critchley (2009) writes that it is impossible to understand developments in continental philosophy after Heidegger without understanding Being and Time.